Log in

 Honeybee colonies reproduce through a process called "swarming".
 The honeybees swarm in the spring and early summer, when there is an abundance of blooming flowers from which to collect nectar and pollen.
 In response to these favorable conditions, the hive creates several new queen cells.
 Just before these new queens hatch, the old queen and approximately two- thirds of the adult workers leave the colony in a swarm to find a new home nearby.
 When the daughter queens eventually emerge, they fight each other until only one survivor remains; the victor then becomes the new queen of the parent colony.

 This new young queen goes on one or more mating flights to mate with 10-20 drones.
 Once she has finished mating, she returns to the hive and begins her role as the new queen laying eggs.
-Astonishingly, she can lay up to 1,500-2,000 eggs a day.
+Astonishingly, during peak season she can lay up to 1,500-2,000 eggs a day.
 The queens’ productive life span is about 1-2 years.

 Worker bees secrete the wax used to build the comb, clean, maintain and guard the hive, raise the young and forage for nectar and pollen.
-The nature of the worker's role varies with age:

-for the first 10 days of their lives, worker bees clean the hive and feed the larvae.
+The nature of the worker's role varies with age: for the first 10 days of their lives, worker bees clean the hive and feed the larvae.
 After this, they begin building comb cells.
+On days

-On days 16 through 20, workers receive nectar and pollen from older foragers and store in comb as honey.
+16 through 20, workers receive nectar and pollen from older foragers and store in comb as honey.
 After the 20th day, a worker leaves the hive and spends the remainder of his life as a forager, collecting nectar and pollen.

 As the honeybee collects these essential resources for the hive, it communicates the location and distance of these sources to the other foragers in the hive through dancing.
 Honeybees direct other bees to food sources with the round dance and the waggle dance.